 The Board of Directors of the Company comprises an optimum combination of Executive and Non-Executive Directors, which is in conformity with Regulation 17 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations").
-As on 31st March 2020, the Company had six directors comprising one Executive Director and five Non-Executive Directors (of which two are Independent Directors).
-In compliance with the SEBI (Listing Obligations and Disclosure Requirements) (Amendment) Regulations, 2018, the Company has appointed a woman Independent Non-Executive Director from 1st April 2020, thereby the Board of Directors comprises of six directors, one Executive Director and five Non-Executive Directors (three Independent Directors).
+As on March 31, 2021, the Company had six directors comprising one Executive Director and five Non-Executive Directors (of which three are Independent Directors including one woman Independent Director).

 The Chairman of the Board is an Independent, Non-Executive Director.
 The Board has an optimal mix of professionalism, knowledge and experience.
 None of the directors are related to each other.
-In the opinion of the Board, the Independent Directors fulfill the conditions specified in the Listing Regulations and are independent of the management.
+In the opinion of the Board, the Independent Directors fulfil the conditions specified in the Listing Regulations and are independent of the management.

 All Independent Directors have confirmed that they meet the criteria as mentioned under Regulation 16 of the Listing Regulations and Section 149 of the Companies Act, 2013 ("Act").
 The maximum tenure of the Independent Director is in compliance with the Act.
-None of the Independent Directors holds office as an independent director in more than seven listed companies and serves as whole time director in any listed company.
-The Company has familiarisation programme for Independent Directors with regard to their roles, rights, responsibilities in the Company, nature of the industry in which the Company operates etc.
+None of the Independent Director holds office as an independent director in more than seven listed companies and serves as whole time director in any listed company.
+The Company has familiarisation programme for Independent Directors with regard to their roles, rights, responsibilities in the Company, nature of the industry in which the Company operates etc. They have also registered with the Independent Directors Databank and the requisite disclosures have been received from them in this regard.